Teuku Karimoeddin: Career

 After graduating as a physician following the Proclamation, Karimoeddin registered with the Ministry of Health and was initially assigned as a physician in Palembang's central hospital.
 Due to transportation difficulties, he served at Yogyakarta's central hospital until January 1947, before finally taking up his post at Palembang's central hospital.
 The Dutch's Operation Product and occupation of Palembang forced him to leave the hospital, as he refused to collaborate with the Dutch authorities.
 He then established a private practice and became the head of the Palembang branch of the Indonesian Red Cross, while also serving as chairman of the Oil Workers' Union.

 During the Dutch's Operation Kraai in December 1948, Karimoeddin was detained by the Dutch for six months due to his influential role in the labor movement, despite the Roem–Van Roijen Agreement mandating the release of political prisoners.
 Upon his release, he returned to Aceh, working at Sigli's central hospital until 1951.
 He then moved to Jakarta to join the Eijkman Institute.
 From 1952 to 1953, he pursued his master's degree in public health at the UC Berkeley School of Public Health.

 Karimoeddin's experiences as a union leader shifted his focus from surgery to labor and occupational health.
 Upon his return from the United States, he became a physician-advisor at the Ministry of Labor.
 After four years working in the ministry, in January 1958 Karimoeddin was appointed as director of labor health in the ministry.
 He continued to hold a number of positions relating to occupational safety and health in the ministry, such as the general director of the occupational safety and health agency from April 1965 to 1966, director of occupational protection and safety norms from 1966 to 1970, director of occupational safety supervision from 1970 to 1972, and as the director of labor protection norms from 1972 until his retirement in 1975.
 In 1972, he became secretary of Indonesia's delegation for the 1972 Stockholm Conference on the Human Environment, working alongside Emil Salim to prepare the Indonesian delegation.

 Academic career

-Karimoeddin was a key figure in the establishment of the Faculty of Public Health at the University of Indonesia, where he was appointed as a full professor in public health on 1 July 1965, alongside with the Dradjat Prawiranegara and Bagiastra.
+Karimoeddin was a key figure in the establishment of the Faculty of Public Health at the University of Indonesia, where he was appointed as a full professor in public health on 1 July 1965, along with the Dradjat Prawiranegara and Bagiastra.
 The faculty was established on the same day as their appointment as full professors, and all three of them were appointed as deputy deans to assist dean Sajono Sumodidjojo, with Karimoeddin being responsible for student affairs.
 After Sajono Sumodidjojo's term as dean expired in 1970, Karimoeddin succeeded him and served until 1972.